 - DUI – Driving Under the Influence.
 Driving under the influence of drugs or alcohol.
 This is one of the most severe driving actions you can receive, and will likely result in a suspension or termination of your license.

 - Duty of disclosure.
-Your obligation to let insurers know about anything which increases the risk they take in offering you cover.
+Your obligation to let insurers know about anything which increases the risk they take in offering you coverage.
 For example, if you have previously had a suspended driver’s license then you may need to inform insurers of this.

 - DWI – Driving Without Insurance.
 Some sources suggest that DWI stands for driving while impaired, but in this case, DWI refers to driving without insurance.
 This is a major infraction in which drivers can be charged for driving without adequate or valid car insurance.